Here are some answers to common questions regarding Personal Data Encryption

 No, it's not supported to access protected content over RDP.

-No, Personal Data Encryption protected content can only be accessed after signing on locally to Windows with Windows Hello for Business credentials.
+No, Personal Data Encryption protected content can only be accessed after signing on locally to Windows with Windows Hello credentials.

 Personal Data Encryption uses AES-CBC with a 256-bit key to encrypt content.

-During user sign-on, Windows Hello for Business unlocks the keys that Personal Data Encryption uses to protect content.
+During user sign-on, Windows Hello unlocks the keys that Personal Data Encryption uses to protect content.

-If a user signs into Windows with a password instead of Windows Hello for Business, will they be able to access their Personal Data Encryption protected content?
+If a user signs into Windows with a password instead of Windows Hello, will they be able to access their Personal Data Encryption protected content?

-No, the keys used by Personal Data Encryption to protect content are protected by Windows Hello for Business credentials and will only be unlocked when signing on with Windows Hello for Business PIN or biometrics.
+No, the keys used by Personal Data Encryption to encrypt content are protected by Windows Hello credentials and can only be unlocked when signing on with Windows Hello (PIN or biometrics).

 No, Personal Data Encryption and EFS are mutually exclusive.